Professional Actor Training Programme

 Students are taught the basic repertoire of tap steps as a means of beginning their engagement with rhythm, then going on to explore various rhythmic variations.
 Emphasis is placed on articulation: clarity of sound, footwork and accuracy of rhythmic patterning as well as maintaining tempo and dancing with accompaniment.
 Students are given a basic tap warm-up consisting of fundamental tap steps highlighting musical measures, pulse and syncopation.
 They are thereby introduced to basic bar structures, rhythm patterns and ensemble engagement through a range of musical styles and traditions.

-This one-week intensive module introduces students to the basics of Voice Acting, concentrating on voiceovers for commercials, narrations, podcasts and animations.
+This one-week intensive module introduces students to the professional field of Voice Acting, and may include approaches to radio drama, voiceovers for commercials, narrations, podcasts, audiobooks and animations.
 Basic concepts of using the voice in audio recording will be introduced and practised.
 Areas of attention include tone, voice placement, pacing, dynamics, articulation, breath control, plosives and proximic effect.
-The module also introduces and invites the students to explore the possibilities of ‘funny voices’, etc., which are often called for in the field of animation work.
-The module culminates in a one-hour radio script written by the course tutor and specifically tailored to the class.
+The module also explores the setting up a badic setup of a home studio and how to make a voice reel.

-Delivered by a series of external and inhouse industry experts, this module will prepare the actors in training for the practicalities of the industry, from acquiring an agent to selecting a headshot.
+The course will also cover fundraising, the writing of funding and grant applications, budget creation and general industry knowledge, including masterclasses delivered by a series of external and inhouse industry experts, preparing the actors in training for the practicalities of the industry, from acquiring an agent to selecting a headshot.

 The module takes on a diverse approach integrating a range of physical, vocal and ensemble exercises each day.
 This will allow students to draw from a broad spectrum of practises when working as an independent artist, giving them a toolkit of exercises that are needed to assist full readiness and expression.
 By starting BUA as the first class of the day, the students are taught how essential it is to have a structured and deeply disciplined work ethic as an artist.